 To address how biophysical mechanisms influence circuit-level computation, the Harnett lab combines 2-photon imaging and electrophysiological recording techniques with novel rodent behavioral paradigms to measure the activity of neuronal populations as well as subcellular compartments.
 This allows evaluation of dendritic mechanisms as a function of circuit dynamics during complex behaviors.

-Mark Harnett joined the McGovern Institute in 2015 and is currently an assistant professor in the Department of Brain and Cognitive Sciences.
+Mark Harnett joined the McGovern Institute in 2015 and is currently an associate professor and graduate officer in the Department of Brain and Cognitive Sciences.
 He received his BA in Biology from Reed College in Portland, Oregon and his PhD in Neuroscience from the University of Texas at Austin.
 Prior to joining MIT, he was a postdoctoral researcher at the Howard Hughes Medical Institute’s Janelia Research Campus where he worked with Jeff Magee.

 Honors and Awards